xenomeno/Mountain-Car/README.md

+# Differential Semi-Gradient SARSA

 # Access Control

-Following are the figures for Access Control of unlimited queue of users with priorities 1, 2, 3 and 4 each giving a reward 1, 2, 4 and 8(if served) where the the first user on the queue is either served or rejected.
+Following are the figures for servers Access Control of unlimited queue of users with priorities 1, 2, 3 and 4 each giving a reward 1, 2, 4 and 8(if served) where the the first user on the queue is either served or rejected.
 There are 10 servers and each time step a busy server is becoming available with probability 0.06.
 If there are no free servers the user is always rejected.
 Being rejected gives reward 0.

+This is the policy learned after 3 milion steps for whether to accept or reject an user given the current free servers and priority of the user:

 ![](AccessControl/Fig10_5_AccessControl_Policy.bmp)